 Context

 Qwik provides a context API, which solves the problem of props drilling and it is very similar to React's functional useContext().
-In fact, Qwik's context API is the most efficient way to pass down the data to different components, reducing overhead, generating less code, and allowing Qwik to treeshake unused data more heavily.
+In fact, Qwik's context API is the most efficient way to pass down data to different components, reducing overhead, generating less code, and allowing Qwik to more effectively treeshake unused data.

 Qwik's context API is made of 3 methods, importable from @builder.io/qwik: